 The best independent guide to Central Portugal

-Tomar is a delightful town which is famed for the Convento de Cristo, which is regarded as the finest national monuments of Portugal.
+Tomar is a delightful town famed for the Convento de Cristo, regarded as one of Portugal's finest national monuments.

-During the medieval period, Tomar was one of the most influential towns of the Iberian Peninsula, being the religious home of the Knights Templar, (1119-1312) and later the Order of Christ (1319 -1834).
+During the medieval period, Tomar was one of the most influential towns on the Iberian Peninsula, serving as the religious home of the Knights Templar (1119-1312) and later the Order of Christ (1319-1834).
 This secretive and powerful religious order was based in the Convento de Cristo, an expansive monastery and castle complex, which includes the stunning Charola chapel.

 Tomar is also one of central Portugal’s prettiest towns, sitting along the banks of the Nabão River and having a delightful historic centre, filled with ancient churches, cobbled streets and traditional houses.

-The town could be rushed through as a day trip, but its calm ambience and authentic Portuguese character make it a fantastic location for a longer stay.
-Tomar is a great base from which to explore the surrounding region, with day trips to Ourém, Fatima, the Castelo de Almourol and Batalha.
+While the town can be covered as a day trip, its calm ambience and authentic Portuguese character make it a fantastic location for a longer stay Tomar serves as an excellent base for exploring the surrounding region, with potential day trips to Ourém, Fatima, Castelo de Almourol, and Batalha.

-Tomar is one of the best tourist destinations between Lisbon and Coimbra, and this article will show you why you should include it in your tour of central Portugal.
+Regarded as one of the finest tourist destinations between Lisbon and Coimbra, this article will provide insights into why you should consider including Tomar in your tour of central Portugal.

-The Charola - The magnificent chapel at the heart of the Convento de Cristo, inspired by the Holy Sepulchre of Jerusalem.
+The Charola - This magnificent chapel at the heart of the Convento de Cristo is inspired by the Holy Sepulchre of Jerusalem.
 The uniquely designed 16-sided chapel and high vaulted arches allowed the warrior monks of the Knights Templar to enter while riding their horses.
-The walls of the chapel are adorned with magnificent 16th century artworks, and the Charola is the highlight of any visit to Tomar.
+The walls of the chapel are adorned with magnificent artworks from the 16th century, and the Charola is a highlight of any visit to Tomar.

-The historic centre of Tomar –Tomar is a delightful place to explore, there is pretty Nabão riverside, the medieval streets with their closely packed houses and the Igreja de São João Baptista standing on the grand Praça da república.
-Tomar is not large, but is a joy to visit.
+The historic centre of Tomar – A delightful place to explore, from the pretty Nabão riverside and medieval streets with their closely packed houses, to the towering Igreja de São João Baptista on the grand Praça da República.
+Although compact in size, Tomar promises a joyous visit.

-The Castelo de Tomar - The spawling 12th-century castle that sits high above the town and protected the ancient Roman road between Santarem to Coimbra.
+The Castelo de Tomar - This sprawling 12th-century castle, which sits high above the town, once guarded the ancient Roman road connecting Santarem to Coimbra.
 The castle later protected the Convento de Cristo, which was constructed in its grounds.
-Most visitors rush through the castle to enter the Convento de Cristo, but there is a lot of see, including restored battlements, the ruins of fortifications and pretty gardens.
+Most visitors rush through the castle to enter the Convento de Cristo, but there is a lot to see, including restored battlements, the ruins of fortifications and pretty gardens.

-The Museu Dos Fosforos – A quirky museum that exhibits the world’s largest collection of matchboxes.
-These boxes traditional had colourful miniature art works on their sides, which depicted the tends and fashions of the era.
+The Museu dos Fósforos – A quirky museum that exhibits the world’s largest collection of matchboxes.
+These boxes traditionally featured colourful miniature artworks on their sides, depicting the trends and fashions of their era.

-Tomar is not a large town, and its number of sights and attractions means it can be easily seen in a single day of sightseeing.
+Despite not being a large town, Tomar hosts a number of sights and attractions that can be comfortably covered in a single day of sightseeing.
 This means it could be visited as a day trip from the coastline (such as Nazare) or from Lisbon, but would be a very long day.
 It is a two-hour train journey from Lisbon to Tomar or 90min drive.
 It is often a better idea to spend at least one night in Tomar.
 Once in Tomar, the town is small enough to be explored on foot.